That Boost Memory & Intelligence

 Many people aren't aware that broccoli leaf is also edible and makes a great addition to salads as well as in savory dishes.

 Broccoli is also a source of diindolylmethane (DIM) which may help prevent prostate cancer in men.
+It may also play a role in preventing testosterone from being converted to estrogen.

 This herb pack a one-two punch for stopping memory degradation and associated problems.